-Natural fibers such as cotton, flax, hemp, wool and silk and cellulosic manmade fibers such as viscose (rayon), modal, or lyocell, or Tencel will eventually decompose, producing acid leachate and releasing greenhouse gases such as methane and carbon dioxide, both of which contribute to climate change.
+Semi-synthetic fibers fibers such as viscose (rayon), modal, or lyocell will also eventually decompose, but they produce release greenhouse gases such as methane and carbon dioxide—both of which contribute to climate change.

-But synthetic fibers such as polyester, spandex, acrylic or nylon will never biodegrade.
+Synthetic fibers such as polyester, spandex, acrylic or nylon will never biodegrade.
 Like plastic, textiles made of synthetic fibers will fill up valuable space in our landfills and remain there forever.
-Like, forever ever.
+Like, foreva eva.

 Here's the hard truth—we buy TOO MUCH clothing.
 In fact, 60% more today than we did 20 years ago, and we keep our clothes for half as long.
 This overconsumption, fueled by fast fashion, has led to a significant increase in the number of textiles showing up in our landfills.
 The most important thing we can do is BUY LESS and reduce the amount of clothing we consume.
 But there are many other ways you can be a part of the solution!

 In today's post, we’re going to answer the question: how can you responsibly dispose of the items you can no longer wear, donate, or sell?

 If your old undies or t-shirts can't be donated as a pre-worn vintage (kidding), there are a few clever ways they can be repurposed:

 Cut them up to become kitchen rags.